SCUM Manifesto

-SCUM Manifesto is a self-published misandrist manifesto by Valerie Solanas, an American radical feminist and attempted murderer.
-Published in 1967, it argues that men have ruined the world, and that it is up to women to fix it.
-To achieve this goal, it suggests the formation of SCUM, an organization dedicated to overthrowing society and genocide of the male sex.
-While it has sometimes been described as a satire or parody, Solanas herself denied that the work was "a put on" and insisted that her intent was "dead serious".
+SCUM Manifesto is a manifesto by American radical feminist writer Valerie Solanas which was first self-published in 1967.
+Sometimes described as a satire or parody, it declares male biological and moral inferiority the cause of the ills of humankind and advocates eliminating men, urging women to "overthrow the government, eliminate the money system, institute complete automation and eliminate the male sex".

-The term SCUM appeared on the cover of the first edition from Olympia Press, as "S.C.U.M." and was said to stand for "Society for Cutting Up Men".
-Solanas objected, insisting that it was not an acronym, although the expanded term appeared in a Village Voice ad she had written in 1967.
+The term SCUM appeared on the cover of the first edition from Olympia Press, published in 1968 following Solanas's attempted assassination of Andy Warhol, as "S.C.U.M.
+(Society for Cutting Up Men)".
+Solanas objected, insisting that SCUM was not an acronym, although the longer title appeared in a Village Voice ad she had written in 1967.

-The SCUM Manifesto was little-known until Solanas attempted to murder Andy Warhol in 1968, which brought significant public attention to the SCUM Manifesto and Solanas herself.
+The SCUM Manifesto was little known until the attempt on Warhol's life by Solanas, which brought significant public attention to her and the manifesto.